chocolate-icecream/pancakekit/README.md

 # Pancake Kit

 Pancake Kit aims to make adding a user interface to your Python script as easy as a pancake.
-It provide GUI as a lightweight web app, powered by Flask.
+It provides GUI as a lightweight web app powered by Flask.
 Best for daily use!

 ## Quick Tasting